openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

    -  Data should be joined using primary keys wherever possible

-   -  When designing

    -  Do not join on things such as username, email address, or other dimensions of data that may change over time

    -  Do not join on PII

+   - Joining between IDAs should be done by using an Universally unique identifier (UUID)

 -  The minimum number of indexes possible to make the table/queries performant

    -  Indexes cost space and have their own set of performance concerns.

    -  Over-indexing data could actually make the database less performant (slower writes/updates)

 -  History for models involved with enrollments, courses and course metadata, or data involving financial payments and transactions.